The Best of Seth Godin

 Not as a way to make big dollars (blogging didn’t do that either).
 But as a way to share your ideas, to lead your community, to earn trust.
 Podcasting is a proven technology that is still in …

-Seth Godin on Semiotics
+Seth Godin on Project Management

-Seth Godin on Writing
+Seth Godin on Psychology

 Attention, trust and GPT3